gulcekardes/sunflowersproject/README.md

 # Top-Down Circuit Bounds Formalization

-This repository contains a first step towardsthe Coq formalization of the paper "Top-Down Lower Bounds for Depth-Three Circuits" by Håstad, Jukna & Pudlák (1995).
-The formalization focuses on proving lower bounds for depth-3 boolean circuits computing functions like parity and majority.
+This repository contains a first step towards the Coq formalization of the paper "Top-Down Lower Bounds for Depth-Three Circuits" by Håstad, Jukna & Pudlák (1995).

-## Collaboration Invitation

-If you're interested in helping complete this formalization, please reach out.

 ## Overview